Flameslinger0106/Changing-thoughts-into-diaogue/README.md

 There is a report attached alongside the actual files associated with the design that contains all the restrictions that were to be taken into account while designing the said PCB.

+If you are having difficulty in understanding the motive or working please look at the "Report file for T-A project" in the file section.

 Please do not copy and paste the files as they are and make sure to email me first at - anmolyadav0106@gmail.com if you need to talk about importing certain parts of the project.